All Asia Tag Team Championship

 The (All) Asia Tag Team Championship ((オール・)アジア・タッグ王座, (ōru) ajia taggu ōza) is a professional wrestling tag team title in Japanese promotion All Japan Pro Wrestling (AJPW).
-It was created on November 16, 1955, in the Japan Wrestling Association (JWA) when King Kong Czaya and Tiger Joginder Singh defeated JWA founder Rikidōzan and Harold Sakata in a tournament final.
-Originally it was the top tag team title in the JWA, but its status became secondary once the NWA International Tag Team Championship was brought from the United States.
-It was abandoned in 1973 when the JWA closed, but was later revived in 1976 by AJPW in response to New Japan Pro-Wrestling (NJPW) announcing the creation of its own version of the title.
+Originally, it was the top tag team title in the JWA, but its status became secondary once the NWA International Tag Team Championship was brought from the United States.
 It is currently one of two tag team titles in AJPW, along with the World Tag Team Championship.
 It is also the current oldest active title in Japan.

+The current champions are Musashi and Seiki Yoshioka who are in their second reign as a team as well as individually.

+History

+The title was created on November 16, 1955, in the Japan Wrestling Association (JWA) when King Kong Czaya and Tiger Joginder Singh defeated JWA founder Rikidōzan and Harold Sakata in a tournament final.
+It was abandoned in 1973 when the JWA closed, but was later revived in 1976 by AJPW in response to New Japan Pro-Wrestling (NJPW) announcing the creation of its own version of the title.

+Reigns

-There have been a total of 119 official reigns and 34 vacancies, with the first 27 reigns from the JWA also being recognized by AJPW.
-There have been a total of 87 teams consisting of 101 distinctive champions who have won the championship.
-The current champions are Atsushi Onita and Yoshitatsu who are in their first reign as a team.
+There have been a total of 125 official reigns and 34 vacancies, with the first 27 reigns from the JWA also being recognized by AJPW.
+There have been a total of 93 teams consisting of 113 distinctive champions who have won the championship.
+The current champions are Musashi and Seiki Yoshioka who are in their first reign as a team and individually.